zfoh/haskell-beginners-projects/memegen/codelab/memegen_codelab.md

    ```

    You need to add *containers* library in the application Cabal dependencies.

+#### List of memes

-We are able to store metadata into database.
+We are able to store metadata in database.
 But we still can't consume it.
 Create a new handler which will list all stored memes:
 1. We want to output the memes in JSON format.
 Enable JSON serialization for
    ```Meme``` record in *Db.hs*: